Skip to Main Content

 *It is highly recommended that you set up saved searches and alerts for an alternatives search.
 This will help to maintain current awareness of your protocol and new publications fitting your search criteria.*

-These are instructions on how to set up a saved search and alert in the Ebsco family of databases.
-The recommended databases that fall within the the Ebsco family are Agricola and PsycInfo.
+Below, please find instructions on how to set up a saved search and alert in the Ebsco family of databases.
+The recommended databases that fall within the Ebsco family are Agricola and PsycInfo.

 1.)
 Once you've developed a responsive search and run it in the database, click on the "Advanced Search" to find the the "Save Searches / Alerts" option.